 - Go to your Course Settings, which can be accessed by opening the course and selecting Settings directly under the course title.

-- Select "Remove" on the current cover image, then select "Upload image" to pick an image from your computer or another location online.
+- Select "Remove" on the current cover image, then select "Upload image" to pick an existing image from the Media Manager or upload a new image.

 - Upload your desired course cover to replace the default image and save.

 Your course was generated with a colorful default cover on the outside, and matching banner and background on the Path inside.
 Here's how to update the Path, where your learners will spend most of their time, with your own brand-appropriate image or color.

 Notes for use